 Overview

-For Cambridge Cambridge mark scheme, you finished a 2023 paper, added marks generously, got 78%, and feel ready for an A. Grade boundaries exist precisely because that feeling is unreliable.
+For Cambridge Cambridge grade boundaries, you finished a 2023 paper, added marks generously, got 78%, and feel ready for an A. Grade boundaries exist precisely because that feeling is unreliable.

 What grade boundaries are

-For Cambridge Cambridge mark scheme, after marking, Cambridge sets minimum marks (or points) for each grade for that exam series.
+For Cambridge Cambridge grade boundaries, after marking, Cambridge sets minimum marks (or points) for each grade for that exam series.
 A strong paper in June might need more raw marks than a harder paper in November — boundaries adjust so grades stay comparable across time.

 Boundaries are not printed inside your past paper PDF.
 They are published after exams — use them as context, not prophecy.